Blue Mountains panther: Investigations

 The NSW Department of Primary Industries (NPWS) has commissioned four reports into the phenomenon, in 1999, 2003, 2009 and 2013.
 In 1999, the head of the Department of Agriculture, Kevin Sheridan, wrote to the director-general of NPWS to request a report due to the large number of attacks.
 The first of these reports, by Doctor Johannes Bauer of NSW Agriculture concluded that it was likely true.
 As a result of the report, NSW Agriculture was ordered to send a tracker to identify the creature, but only sent an agricultural officer and a German shepherd.

 In 2001, freedom of information requests revealed the NSW State government maintained an open file on big cat sightings at the time.
 Between 2001 and 2003, based on the study of scat and hair examples, the district veterinarian of the Moss Vale Rural Lands Protection Board concluded a big cat likely lived in the area.
 A 2003 report was opened by request of the Mayor of Hawkesbury Council and the Moss Vale Rural Lands Protection Board.
 The 2003 report concluded no conclusive evidence exists, but that it was more likely than not that such a cat existed.

 In 2005, Bill Atkinson, the technical manager of NSW Agriculture, told the Sydney Morning Herald he was instructed not to speak on the subject.
 A representative of the City of Hawkesbury stated at the same time they had "genuine concern" about big cats in their area.
 In 2008, another report was commissioned which concluded the existence of a big cat population was "more likely than not", but it was subsequently edited before public release to change this conclusion, raising allegations of a cover up.
 In 2011, a pet alpaca was mauled to death in Bilpin; autopsy revealed 7cm puncture wounds to the skull.
 A report by the Hawkesbury area ranger concluded it may have been killed by a large cat.

 A 2013 report was written by John Parkes, an invasive species expert, who concluded that there is no evidence of a big cat in the Blue Mountains.
-The author of the report lately privately told the ABC they do believe it is possible a small population exists.
+The author of the report later privately told the ABC they do believe it is possible a small population exists.
 Ray Williams, member of parliament for Hawkesbury, condemned the report as dismissive and dangerous.

 The Grose Vale Group is one of several organisations that record accounts of the Lithgow panther.

+Popular culture

+In 2014, Penrith Regional Gallery hosted an exhibition themed around the Penrith Panther, titled Spot the Difference, featuring 18 artists including Abdul-Rahman Abdullah and Blak Douglas.